 Sewer: Through the early 1970s, sewer service was not provided in the area that is now within Lakewood.
 Up until that point in time, the Lakewood community relied entirely upon the use of on-site septic systems.
 However, the septic tank discharge was polluting underground aquifers which were also Lakewood's water supply.
 Pierce County proposed a Utility Local Improvement District (ULID) in which property owners would be assessed a share of the cost to provide sewers.
 The ULID was submitted to property owners in the form of a public vote, which failed.
 In 1971, the state Department of Ecology issued a violation notice requiring that Pierce County implement the ULID.
-Pierce County went on to unilaterally develop what was known as ULID 73-1, and sewer lines were installed in most of the Lakewood community, except for small pockets located on the west and east sides, in addition to all of the Tillicum and Woodbrook neighborhoods.
+Pierce County went on to unilaterally develop what was known as ULID 73-1, and sewer lines were installed in most of the Lakewood community except for excepting for small pockets located on the west side and east side, in addition to all of the Tillicum and American Lake Gardens neighborhoods.

-Sewers were not installed in Tillicum and Woodbrook for a variety of reasons.
+Sewers were not installed in Tillicum and American Lake Gardens neighborhoods for a variety of reasons.
 Tillicum's topography presented unusual engineering design considerations.
-Another issue was these communities' isolation and their proximity to existing military installations.
+Another issue was these communities isolation and their proximity to existing military installations.
 It was assumed that Ft.
-Lewis would provide sewers given the location of a major trunk line in Woodbrook; however, no formal commitments were ever made, and it was later shown to be infeasible.
-Tillicum and Woodbrook were also outside the aquifer basins of immediate concern and had relatively low development densities.
+Lewis would provide sewers given the location of a major trunk line in American Lake Gardens; however, no formal commitments were ever made and it was later shown to be infeasible.
+Tillicum and American Lake Gardens were also outside the aquifer basins of immediate concern and had relatively low development densities.

 Instead of extending sewer service to these communities, development in these areas was subsequently restricted.
 Permitted development densities were lowered to two dwelling units per acre, and on-site septic systems had to be engineered based on site and soil conditions.
-However, development prior to this time was not restricted in either development densities or by engineering criteria; existing development densities in many areas exceed two units per acre and many, if not all of, the existing septic systems predate the more stringent requirements.
+However, development prior to this time was not restricted in either development densities or by engineering criteria; existing development densities in many areas exceed the two dwelling units per acre and many, if not all of, the existing septic systems predate the more stringent requirements.

 When Lakewood incorporated in 1996, Tillicum became a part of the incorporated area.
 The City then began trying to address the issues resulting from the lack of sewer, the community's isolation, undervalued properties, and high crime rates.
-With adoption of the City's comprehensive plan, policies were established to provide sanitary sewer in Tillicum and Woodbrook.
+With adoption of the City's comprehensive plan, policies were established to provide sanitary sewer in Tillicum and American Lake Gardens.
 Thereafter, the City began the process of assembling funds through grants and sewer surcharge on the whole of the City to construct new infrastructure.